orta/robb.is/who-exactly/index.md

 ---

 Hi, my name is **Robert Böhnke**, but you can call me **Robb**.
-I’m a 24-year old developer from Berlin.
+I'm a mobile developer from Berlin.

 If you would like to get in touch with me, send me an e-mail to [robb@robb.is](mailto:robb@robb.is).
 You can also follow me on